tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/10-Content.md

 <ApiStandard id="HNZAS_SHOULD_USE_MIME_FOR_IMAGES" type="SHOULD" toolTip="Where images are returned, ensure the image encoding is MIME, HTTP Multipart.">But where images _are_ returned, ensure that the image encoding is MIME, HTTP Multipart.</ApiStandard>

-<ApiStandard id="HNZAS_MAY_USE_HTML_RESPONSES" type="MAY" toolTip="HTML responses are allowed but not preferred.">HTML is allowed, but not preferred.</ApiStandard>
+<ApiStandard id="HNZAS_MAY_USE_HTML_RESPONSES" type="MAY" toolTip="HTML responses are allowed but not preferred.">HTML is allowed, but not preferred.
 HTML is less flexible for consumers (e.g. how can it be consumed by a native mobile app?), ties content to presentation and loses its benefits when building a single page application.
 It also reduces the ability to filter the content in transit for consumers who have fine grained control on what they can access.
-However, it may be necessary for some forms of API e.g. APIs with geospatial content.
+However, it may be necessary for some forms of API e.g. APIs with geospatial content.</ApiStandard>

 <ApiStandard id="HNZAS_SHOULD_NOT_USE_BESPOKE_FORMATS" type="SHOULD_NOT" toolTip="Avoid using bespoke formats in returned content.">Avoid using bespoke formats in returned content.</ApiStandard>